peterzieba/5Vpld/linux-workflow/README.md

 winetricks mfc40 mfc42
 wine awincupl.exe
 </code>

+* You may want to consider installing Wine from <a href="https://wiki.winehq.org/Download">WineHQ</a> (more frequently updated than distro packages.
+Better file association defaults (.HLP files, etc.))

 From there, you can install WinCUPL and Atmel Prochip:
 * <a href="https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources">Download WinCUPL from here</a>.